• Home

 What to serve with chili?

-While chili is hearty and can be served as a stand-alone meal, I like to serve at least one side dish to round out the meal.
+No bean chili in Texas is hearty and often served as a stand-alone meal.
+However, I like to serve chili with at least one side dish for a more well-rounded dinner.

-Whether you are looking for a comforting dish or a fresh, lighter side, below are a few options that pair well with chili.
+Whether you are looking for a comforting family dinner or a fresh, lighter side, below are a few options that pair well with this Texas chili without beans.

 How to make no bean chili?

-This chili recipe is easy to prepare, made in one pot and can be ready in less than an hour!
-(Scroll down for the full printable recipe.)
+This recipe for texas chili no bean is easy to prepare, made in one pot and can be ready in less than an hour!

 1. Brown beef: In a large pot or Dutch oven, heat oil over medium-high heat.
 Add the beef and cook, undisturbed for 2-3 minutes, or until edges start to brown.
 Season with a ½ teaspoon of salt and a ¼ teaspoon of pepper.
 Use a spatula to flip the beef over and use the back of a wooden spoon to break up the beef into large crumbles.
 Cook, stirring occasionally, until beef is browned, but not completely cooked through, about 3-4 additional minutes.
 Use a large slotted spoon to transfer the beef to a plate or bowl.
 Drain off all but 1 tablespoon of oil from the pan, or if the pan seems dry, add a splash of oil.